 Before retaining a truck accident attorney, you should ask how many cases he or she has settled and how many have gone to trial.
 You may also want to inquire about the specific dollar amount of past settlements or damages awards that the attorney has secured in similar cases.

 Truck accidents occur for various reasons.
 In some cases, the cause is entirely accidental, such as when a mechanical part that appears fully functional fails.
 For example, if an engine sensor goes bad and causes a truck to stall in the middle of the road, the driver may lose control of the truck’s hydraulics and be unable to stop in time to avoid an accident.

-In other cases, a court may determine that a truck driver is entirely at fault for an accident.
+In other cases, a truck driver is entirely at fault for an accident.
 Truck drivers can cause accidents because they are driving while tired, are driving too fast for conditions, or have failed to properly maintain their truck.
 Drivers can also cause accidents if they drive while under the influence of drugs or alcohol or fail to pay attention to the road.

 Because big rigs can cause so much damage when they’re involved in an accident, federal law limits the number of hours that drivers are allowed to drive in a given day.
 The hours of service mandate also restricts how long a driver may stay on the clock.